Improve Your Visitor Experience with Sign In Notifications

 - Your front desk staff don’t have a real-time view of who is on the premises, their whereabouts, and why they are visiting

 - Security is breached, leading to possible physical damage to your premises, data, and even harm to employees

 - An ill-managed front desk and poor visitor experience can damage your reputation and brand

 These workplace management issues also impact your staff if neglected.
 Interruptions can halt an employee’s momentum and make them lose focus; did you know it takes between 8 and 25 minutes of recovery time to regain focus and resume work?

 2. Not knowing who's in and out of the office in an emergency

 Emergencies in the workplace—such as fires, earthquakes, chemical leaks, or even false alarms—can introduce significant risks to the health and safety of both your employees and visitors.
 The National Fire Protection Association reports 111,000 non-residential fires that caused an estimated 1,200 casualties in 2020.

-In an emergency, it’s crucial that you know who is on the premises or not.
+In an emergency, it's crucial that you know who is on the premises and who is not.
 Emergency responders also need to know where individuals are located in order to ensure everyone has evacuated safely.